JobtechSwe/narval-textdoc-enrichments-resources/README.md

 # narval-textdoc-enrichments-resources
-Empty git-repo for creating openshift fileserver
+Empty git-repo for creating openshift fileserver.
+Do NOT check in any files here, please.